mpv-player/mpv/DOCS/man/osc.rst

     Use display fps to calculate the interval between OSC redraws.

+``max_thumb_size``
+    Default: 200

+    Maximum display size of the preview thumbnail.
+Only meaningful when a Thumbnailer is active.
+See the `Thumbnailer API`_ section.

 The following options configure what commands are run when the buttons are clicked. ``mbtn_mid`` commands are also triggered with ``shift+mbtn_left``.